johanberntsson/PunyInform/documentation/technical/techreport.md

 However, if no perfect score was found then the highest score is used.
 If `phase2_necessary` is set to PHASE2_ERROR, then `_ParsePattern` will
-be called again with this pattern and `p_phase` set to 2.
+be called again with this pattern and `parser_phase` set to 2.
 In phase 2 `_ParsePattern` will print the error messages that were surpressed during phase 1.
 If the match failed and `phase2_necessary` wasn't set if means that there wasn't enough input to match the pattern, and a message